• Granada 3 Packed Days

 NYC: Elsewhere Wanders (Uptown, Brooklyn+)

 In our first NYC post, we told the story of how we ended up back in the Big Apple for three months.
 Post #2 offered up our favorite downtown wanders.
 And while we did spend most of our time below 23rd Street, there are plenty of reasons to head north (or east… or way out to Brooklyn) when the mood strikes.
-This post is all about those “Elsewhere” wanders.
-In fact, when we last lived in New York, these were our neighborhoods—Upper East, Upper West, Brooklyn.
+Looking to explore further?
+This post is all about wanders Uptown and in Brooklyn.
+Wandering “elsewhere” In fact, when we last lived in New York, these were our neighborhoods—Upper East, Upper West, Brooklyn.
 And… Little India?
-Yes, Charlotte and Kate’s first NYC apartment was at 28th and Lex, directly above Curry in a Hurry (still there, believe…
+Yes, Charlotte and Kate’s first NYC apartment was at 28th and Lex, directly…

 • NYC pretzel